 Sometime during or before the mid 2000s, Sanko motors and plastic flywheels were substituted to cut costs, but according to my test of the 2007 ION deck, this design is still capable of meeting the listed wow & flutter specification:

-Around 2013, production cost was cut again by substituting smaller upper pulleys and lower-quality TRW motors, which often causes the wow & flutter to significantly exceed the listed specification.
+Tanashin ended production of cassette deck mechanisms in 2009 (see Footnote below), and since then clones of their design made by various Chinese OEMs with varying quality levels have been used.
+And around 2013, production cost was cut again by substituting smaller upper pulleys and lower-quality TRW motors, which often causes the wow & flutter to significantly exceed the listed specification.
 StaryLary's test of a 2016 Renkforce deck showed wow & flutter as high as 0.36% RMS and 0.73% quasi-peak, although this was done with a homemade test tape, so the actual figures may not be quite as bad.
-Also the mechanisms are subtly different than before, now stamped with production numbers beginning with "CSG", but I believe these are still made or licensed by Tanashin, as higher-quality brands like Sony, TASCAM, and TEAC still use CSG cassette mechanisms today.

-Between 2013 and 2017, production switched to using knockoff "JS" mechanisms, again likely to cut costs, although maybe they eventually had no choice if licensed production of the TK20FX mechanism ended in 2017 (see Footnote below), since all of these decks made since then use the knockoff "JS" mechanisms.
-The quality control of these mechanisms is spotty to begin with, and they do not stand up well to heavy use, leading to problems such as chipped teeth on the gears, bent spindles, and jammed buttons.
+Between 2013 and 2017, production switched to exclusively using "JS" clone mechanisms, with notably inferior quality control and durability compared to genuine Tanashin and "CSG" clone mechanisms.
+These do not stand up well to heavy use, leading to problems such as chipped teeth on the gears, bent spindles, and jammed buttons.

 The plastic flywheels were replaced with metal ones, but these are often visibly wobbly, which will likely nullify any improvement in wow & flutter that the return to heavier metal flywheels might have delivered.
-And the motors were downgraded yet again, to ones which claim to be manufactured by Mabuchi but are actually counterfeit.
+And the motors were downgraded yet again, to ones which claim to be manufactured by Mabuchi but are actually counterfeit -- Mabuchi has confirmed that they have not manufactured any new EG series motors since 2012, so anything made since then with their logo is an inferior knockoff.
 These motors are electrically noisy, causing hum and buzzing in the audio, and similarly high levels of wow & flutter as the TRW motors.

 Nonetheless, if your deck is new or gently used, it may still come close to meeting the listed specification; Mike Rivers' test of a Marantz deck in 2019 showed a wow & flutter of 0.25% AES6 (peak).